-The Board meets formally five times a year with ad hoc Board meetings as the business demands.
+The Board meets formally monthly with additional ad hoc meetings as the business demands.
 There is a strong flow of communication between the Directors.
-The Agenda is set with the consultation of both the CFO and Chairman, with consideration being given to both standing Agenda items and the strategic and operational needs of the business.
+The Agenda is set with the consultation of both the CEO and Chairman, with consideration being given to both standing Agenda items and the strategic and operational needs of the business.
 Papers are circulated well in advance of the meetings, giving Directors ample time to review the documentation and enabling an effective meeting.
 Resulting actions are tracked for appropriate delivery and follow up.